-To succeed on Pinterest you have to understand what Pinterest is looking for when trying to provide a great experience for their users.
+To succeed on Pinterest, you have to understand what Pinterest is looking for when trying to provide an excellent experience for their users.

 *This post contains affiliate links to products I recommend.
 You can read my disclosure for more information.